 Furthermore, if any abnormalities are discovered and removed during the procedure, we might be prescribed medications.
 Drinking after the operation can interact with prescribed medications and also impact recovery.

 When dealing with invasive procedures, the fewer complications the better.
-We’ve determined that alcohol is one of these complications that negatively influence the safety and outcome of colonoscopy procedures.
+We’ve determined that alcohol is one of these complications that negatively influences the safety and outcome of colonoscopy procedures.
 To set us up for success, we can make intentional choices during colonoscopy preparation.

 Practicing Safe Preparation for Medical Procedures